‘You are strong when you know your weaknesses. You are beautiful when you appreciate your flaws’

 Ever since I was a little girl the first thing anyone ever noticed about me was my hair.
 My exceptionally thick, chestnut brown hair.

-My early childhood was not a particularly easy one and I tended to be a shy and withdrawn girl and my hair was a handy shield – I never really had to say anything as everyone made a bee line for my hair.
-As I grew older life seemed to revolve around all my thick hair, the washing of it, the care of it, it was always about my hair.
+My early childhood was not a particularly easy one and I tended to be a shy and withdrawn girl.
+My hair was a handy shield.
+I never really had to say much, as everyone made a bee line for my hair.
+As I grew older life seemed to revolve around all my thick hair, the washing of it, the care of it.
+It was always about my hair!

 I am now 43 years old and all that hair is gone.